Release Checklistļ

 Did anyone contribute a hack since the last release?
 If so, then https://tahoe-lafs.org/hacktahoelafs/ needs to be updated.

-Any release-candidate or actual release plus signature (.asc file) need to be uploaded to https://tahoe-lafs.org in ~source/downloads
+Any release plus signature (.asc file) need to be uploaded to https://tahoe-lafs.org in ~source/downloads

 secure-copy all release artifacts to the download area on the tahoe-lafs.org host machine. ~source/downloads on there maps to https://tahoe-lafs.org/downloads/ on the Web: